VCGI/documentation/parcelviewer4/arcade_code_in_use.md

   }

 var summary = "The property at "+propSt+" "+propCity+" was transferred by "+sell2+" to "+buy2+" on " +closing+".
-The property is "+acres+" acres and transferred for $"+value+ ".
+//The property is "+acres+" acres and transferred for $"+value+
+// ".
 The value of the property in the "+glYear+" town Grand List was $"+glValue+".
 The SPAN is "+span+" and the parcel ID is "+parcID+
-".
-The seller use of the property was "+sellUse+"; the buyer use is " +buyUse+"."
+// ".
+The seller use of the property was "+sellUse+"; the buyer use is "
+// +buyUse+"."

 return summary
 ```

 It returns text that looks like this:
 > The property at 240 FARMSTEAD DRIVE Shelburne was transferred by ALAIN BOISJOLI and LORI A BOISJOLI to ALAIN AND LORI BOISJOLI FAMILY REVOCABLE TRUST on December 6, 2019.
-The property is 0.76 acres and transferred for $0.
-The value of the property in the 2019 town Grand List was $486100.
-The SPAN is 58218311150 and the parcel ID is 089-0240.
-The seller use of the property was Domicile/Primary Residence; the buyer use is Domicile/Primary Residence.

 ## Survey Information (if Available)
 This script shows **whether or not there is a submittal to the [Vermont Land Survey Library](https://landsurvey.vermont.gov/) for the selected parcel**, pulling from the Land Survey Library view layer referenced in the same map.
 It is ```{expression/expr4}```